BentengWu77/BentengWu77.github.io/index.md

 Here is **Benteng Wu (吴奔腾)** [中文版本 (Chinese Version)](https://bentengwu77.github.io/index-zh/).

 In 2019, I received funding from the Irish Environmental Protection Agency (EPA) to pursue a PhD in Environmental Engineering at University College Cork.
-I studied under supervision of Prof. Richen Lin, a EU Marie Curie Fellow, and Prof. Jerry D. Murphy, a Fellow of the Royal Academy of Engineering of Ireland and a lead expert at the International Energy Agency (IEA Task 37) in the field of energy and environment.
 After obtaining my PhD in 2022, I continued as a postdoctoral researcher at University College Cork.
 In 2023, I joined the Guangzhou Institute of Energy Conversion, Chinese Academy of Sciences, as a full professor.
 You can find [[my CV](https://bentengwu77.github.io/file/BentengWu-CV-20250126.pdf)].

 **<font color='darkred' font size='5'>I welcome postgraduate students with a strong interest in my research areas to join my group!</font> **